eotter-beep/telui/README.md

 - Micro-interaction helpers in `animation.css` (e.g., `.hover-fade`, `light`) for subtle hover states or accent passes.
 - Google Fonts integration (Funnel Display) plus opt-in utility classes like `.arial`.
 - Drop-in icon assets under `icons/` to help illustrate loading and status states.
-- Reference UI mock (`gui`) for quickly checking what the default stack should look like.

 ## Quick start